-As at 31 March 2018 TVNZ employed 635 FTEs in its Auckland, Wellington, Christchurch and Dunedin offices, and those working remotely in New Zealand and overseas.
+As at 30 June 2020 TVNZ employed 680 FTEs in its Auckland, Wellington, Christchurch and Dunedin offices, and those working remotely in New Zealand and overseas.

-In FY2019 TVNZ will continue to:
+In FY2021 TVNZ will continue to:

-- Provide a healthy and safe work environment, and develop its policies in this area in line with legislation and expectations. - Manage change with transparency, respect and support for individuals in order to meet the changing needs of the company. - Ensure its recruitment process enables the impartial selection of suitable candidates.
+- Provide a healthy and safe work environment and develop its policies in this area in line with legislation and expectations. - Provide an inclusive and diverse environment, incorporating flexible working conditions where possible. - Manage change with transparency, respect and support for individuals in order to meet the changing needs of the company. - Ensure its recruitment process enables the impartial selection of suitable candidates.